renovatebot/renovate/lib/modules/platform/scm-manager/readme.md

 ## Authentication

 1. Create an API Key for your technical Renovate user in SCM-Manager.
-2. The technical user _must_ have the correct name and email address.
+2. The technical user _must_ have valid name and email address.
 3. Put the API key in the `RENOVATE_TOKEN` environment variable, so that Renovate can use it.

-You must set the [`platform`](https://docs.renovatebot.com/self-hosted-configuration/#platform) to `scmm` in your your Renovate config file.
+You must set the [`platform`](https://docs.renovatebot.com/self-hosted-configuration/#platform) to `scm-manager` in your Renovate config file.

-The technical user needs at least the permissions to read your repository read and create pull request.
+The technical user needs the permissions to read and write your repository.
 This can be achieved by granting the permission role "OWNER" to your technical Renovate user.
+Additionally, the Review Plugin needs to be installed.
+Otherwise, the pull request API will not be available.
+Plugins can be installed under Administration -> Plugins -> Available.

+Renovate supports SCM-Manager major version 2.x and 3.x.
+The 2.x is supported since 2.48.0.
+The 3.x is supported since 3.0.0.